 What was the goal for the project?

-The biggest preproduction decision was selecting the minimal amount of gear I felt like I could survive with because I was going to be in a very small shared space.
+The biggest preproduction decision certainly was selecting the minimal amount of gear I felt like I could survive with because I was going to be in a very small shared space.
 As a commercial and editorial photographer who often works with assistants and cases of gear, it was good experience to get back to the basics.
-It was during the planning stages of the shoot that I came up with the idea of pairing together an image of each runner along with their handwritten response to my question "why" they decided to run the speed project?
-I knew that every runner would have to have a reason to put their bodies and minds through the challenge of running a race of this magnitude and that an image by itself wouldn't tell their story.
-The pairing of the image and reasons "Why" definitely helped by adding some context.
+During the planning stages I came up with the idea of pairing together an image of each runner along with their handwritten response to my question “why” they decided to run the speed project?
+Of course I knew that every runner would have to have a reason to put their bodies and minds through the challenge of running a race of this magnitude and that an image by itself wouldn’t tell their story.
+Therefore pairing of the image and reasons “Why” definitely helped by adding some context.

 What were the shoot days like?